alt-ctrl-code/home/README.md

 I acknowledge and pay my respect to the Elders past and present, to those who have passed before us and to the members of the Aboriginal and Torres Strait Islander community.
-I acknowledge the Yamatji and Noongar Peoples, the traditional custodians of the country I was born in, laterly raised in, and share the pride of being from.
-I also acknowledge the Turrbal and Yuggera Peoples, the traditional custodians of the beautiful country I live, work and prepare this material in today
+I acknowledge the Yamatji and Noongar Peoples, the traditional custodians of the country I was born to, laterly raised in, and share the pride of being from.
+I also acknowledge the Turrbal and Yuggera Peoples, the traditional custodians of the beautiful city I live, work and prepare this material in.

 I endorse the [Uluru Statement from the Heart](https://ulurustatement.org/), and it's goal to enshrine a First Nations Voice in our Australian Constitution,  and makaratta &ndash; the process of truth-telling and healing, for Australians and all other first nations people in the their lands around the world.

-### Statement of Inclusion
+### A Safe Place

-I acknowledge that discriminition and inequity persist and pervade our lives and work, and that for some this is uncomfortable and ever present.
+I acknowledge that discrimination and bias persist and pervade, and that the software community continues to be more difficult and inequitable for women, for people of colour, for the LGBTQI+ community, for those to whom English is a Second Language [ESL](https://simple.wikipedia.org/wiki/English_as_a_second_language), and for our "offshore" cohorts.

-In the spirit on inclusion, I state that all are welcome here, my prefered pronouns are his/him.
+I acknowledge my privilege in the community as an ("onshore", monolingual) elder, white male, and live in hope that we can balance the scale soon.
+In the spirit on inclusion, all are safe and welcome here, my preferred pronouns are his/him.
+If you'd like to know more about me [IRL](https://simple.wikipedia.org/wiki/Internet_slang#:~:text=Some%20existing%20acronyms%2C%20such%20as,before%20the%20internet%20became%20popular.)
+, I  link a short [bio](./BIO.md)

-With that said, I hope you enjoy, and get some value, from the work.
+With all that said, I hope you enjoy and get some value, from the material.

 <a name="audience">Audience</a>
 -------------------------------